calcom/cal.com/packages/app-store-cli/readme.md

 ## TODO

+- Beta Release
+  - Handle legacy apps which have dirname as something else and type as something else. type is used to do lookups with key
+  - Add comment in config.json that this file shouldn't be modified manually.
+  - Install button not coming
-- Put lowercase and - restriction only on App name
+  - Put lowercase and - restriction only on slug.
+Keep App Name and others unchanged.
+Also, use slug instead of appName for dirNames
     - Add space restriction as well for Appname.
 Maybe look for valid dirname or slug regex
-- Merge app-store:watch and app-store commands, introduce app-store --watch
   - Get strong confirmation for deletion of app.
 Get the name of the app from user that he wants to delete
   - App Description Missing
   - Select Box for App Type
+    - App types Validations
   - Credentials table doesn't get new entries with cli.
 Figure out how to do it.
+  - Using app/config.json -> Allow Editing App Details.
+    - Edit App Type, Description, Title, Publisher Name, Email - Name shouldn't be allowed to change as that is unique.

+- Improvements
+  - Merge app-store:watch and app-store commands, introduce app-store --watch
+  - Allow inputs in non interactive way as well - That would allow easily copy pasting commands.
+  - Maybe get dx to run app-store:watch
   - App already exists check.
 Ask user to run edit/regenerate command

-- Allow deletion of App, cleaning up everything
-  - folder
-  - prisma credentials table
-  - seed.config.json
-- Using app/config.json -> Allow Editing App Details.
+## Roadmap

+- Allow editing and updating app from the cal app itself - including assets uploading when developing locally.
+- Improvements in shared code across app
+  - Use baseApp/api/add.ts for all apps with configuration of credentials creation and redirection URL.